GoogleChrome/ip-protection/Masked-Domain-List.md

 hotwords.es                                      | HOTWords                                                       | Not Impacted By Script Blocking
 hprofits.com                                     | HProfits                                                       | Not Impacted By Script Blocking
-huntmads.com                                     | HUNT Mobile Ads                                                | Not Impacted By Script Blocking hrcdn.net                                        | Hacker Rank                                                    | Some URLs are Blocked haloscan.com                                     | Haloscan                                                       | Not Impacted By Script Blocking
-hands.com.br                                     | Hands Mobile                                                   | Not Impacted By Script Blocking harrenmedia.com                                  | Harrenmedia                                                    | Not Impacted By Script Blocking
+huntmads.com                                     | HUNT Mobile Ads                                                | Not Impacted By Script Blocking hrcdn.net                                        | Hacker Rank                                                    | Not Impacted By Script Blocking haloscan.com                                     | Haloscan                                                       | Not Impacted By Script Blocking hands.com.br                                     | Hands Mobile                                                   | Not Impacted By Script Blocking harrenmedia.com                                  | Harrenmedia                                                    | Not Impacted By Script Blocking
 harrenmedianetwork.com                           | Harrenmedia                                                    | Not Impacted By Script Blocking
 htlbid.com                                       | HashtagLabs                                                    | Not Impacted By Script Blocking
+hatena.ne.jp                                     | Hatena                                                         | Not Impacted By Script Blocking
 heapanalytics.com                                | Heap                                                           | Not Impacted By Script Blocking
 ic-live.com                                      | Hearst                                                         | Not Impacted By Script Blocking
 icrossing.com                                    | Hearst                                                         | Not Impacted By Script Blocking
 raasnet.com                                      | Hearst                                                         | Not Impacted By Script Blocking
-sptag3.com                                       | Hearst                                                         | Not Impacted By Script Blocking
 hellobar.com                                     | HelloBar                                                       | Not Impacted By Script Blocking
 helpscout.net                                    | HelpScout                                                      | Not Impacted By Script Blocking
 hextom.com                                       | Hextom                                                         | Not Impacted By Script Blocking